Going for a job interview can be nerve-wracking.

-Be honest, but always mention you’re taking steps to improve:
+Be honest and choose a weakness to share, but also mention you’re taking steps to improve:

-‘Well, sometimes, I over-analyse things.
+“Well, sometimes, I over-analyze things.
 I tend to overthink a little bit and go over minor details too thoroughly.
-But as I learned in my previous job, this can be a hindrance and so I now look over things a lot quicker with a clearer mind.
+But as I learned in my previous job, this can be a hindrance, and so I now look over things a lot quicker with a clearer mind.
 I’ve practised by creating a mental checklist, or I even sometimes make notes on paper.
-This way, I can remain focused.’
+This way, I can remain focused.”

 Answer with a weakness but put focus on your strengths:

 “You shouldn’t hire me if you’re looking for someone with managerial skills.
 I’d say I am quite weak at managing people and teams — I’m not really suited for that responsibility.
 But on the other hand, I’m exceptional at managing statistics and reports.
 I have quite the mastery of Microsoft Excel.
 I know it like the back of my hand.”

 Example 3: Pick a “trick answer” for this trick question

 Mention a weakness that’s seen as a strength in their eyes:

 “I don’t think you should hire me if you’re looking for someone who likes working independently.
 I thrive most when I’m in a group.
 It helps me be more creative, and I enjoy bouncing ideas off each other and coming up with joint solutions.
 Working alone doesn’t let me reach my full potential.
 I believe collaborating on a project benefits everyone’s productivity.”